UPDATED OCT 31, 2019

 In this city, brunch is a verb, not a noun.
-But as your guide to the Fitt-est spots in the DC, we took it upon ourselves to find you the healthiest brunch spots in the city.
-So, without further delay, here are all the best places to go for everything from avocado toast and locally-sourced eggs to tasty sides (tater tots not included) in the capital.
+And, as your guide to the Fitt-est spots in the DC, we took it upon ourselves to find you the healthiest brunch spots in the city.
+Time to start making rounds!

 We're willing to bet you've never seen had avocado toast quite like the one this local brunch mecca offers.
 Head to either their Logan Circle or Navy Yard locations and, like every other person in Washington, you'll fall in love with their brunch menu's main attraction: avocado toast topped with pickled shallots, alfalfa sprouts, and goat cheese mousse.
 For the gluten-free, they also have a breakfast bowl with rice in lieu of bread, and an awesome house-made granola bowl with fresh fruit.
 But our favorite part?
 They make their lattes with homemade almond milk — can things get any better?